Sumter County South Carolina assistance programs.

 Referrals and linkage to regional non-profits and government benefits are available from the WCAI community action agency.
 Case managers can direct qualified low income families to resources such as Head Start, food stamps applications, or advise on other public aid in Sumter County.
 The focus is on solving the short term crisis while addressing the underlying cause of the client’s hardship.

-Catholic Charities Social Services are for those that are out of options.
+Churches in the Midlands also offer Social Services.
+Most of the assistance programs are for those that are out of options.
 Churches work with low income families on housing and nutritional needs.
 Case management may provide information on benefits such as low income housing or food stamps.
 Other aid is available too.
-Read Midland Catholic Charity programs.
+Read Midland church programs.

 The Sumter Salvation Army operates from an office at 16 Kendrick St., Sumter, South Carolina 29150, call (803) 775-9336.
 The non-profit provides prescription expense assistance, housing (including rent and mortgage), furniture, clothes closet, firewood, and utility/cooling bill assistance.
 There are also free Christmas presents, winter coats, and school supplies for children in the region.
 More on Sumter County Salvation Army assistance programs.

 When in a crisis, housing assistance and other shelter programs are available.
 Low income families and struggling Sumter County families may be given:

 - One time rent help.

 - Moving cost assistance, including for security deposits.